You're it...for now

 "We're lean," Zedd said.
 "That means everyone wears more than one."

-Zedd stepped closer and clapped him once on the shoulder, solid and reassuring.
-“I know.
-You prove you can handle the conn the way you handle these Type-11s, and when we expand, we’ll talk about making it official.”
+Zedd stepped closer and clapped him once on the shoulder.
+"I know you won't.
+You prove you can handle the conn the way you handle these Type-11s and when we expand we'll talk about making it official."

-Cormus met his eyes.
-The boyish energy settled into something steadier.
-“You won’t regret it, Zedd.
-She’ll fly like she was born to.”
+Cormus met his eyes and the usual boyish energy settled into something a bit steadier.
+"You won't regret it, Zedd.
+She'll fly like she was born to."

 Cormus was already turning back to the open panel.
 "Say no more.
 I'll have her purring by lunch."